Peled-Zohar/AutoEntityGenerator/README.md

 ## Installation

+#### &nbsp;&nbsp; From Visual Studio Marketplace

-You can install the AutoEntityGenerator extension by downloading the `.vsix` file from the [releases page](https://github.com/Peled-Zohar/AutoEntityGenerator/releases/tag/1.0.0), double click and follow the vsix installer instructions.
+&nbsp;&nbsp; You can install the AutoEntityGenerator extension directly from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=ZoharPeled.AutoEntityGenerator).
-Sometime in the future I plan to upload it to the Visual Studio Marketplace as well.
+&nbsp;&nbsp; Simply navigate to the extension's page and click on "Install" to add it to your Visual Studio environment.

+#### &nbsp;&nbsp; Manual Installation

+&nbsp;&nbsp; Alternatively, you can install the extension by downloading the `.vsix` file from the [releases page](https://github.com/Peled-Zohar/AutoEntityGenerator/releases/tag/1.0.0).
+&nbsp;&nbsp; Once downloaded, double-click the `.vsix` file and follow the instructions in the VSIX installer to complete the installation.

 ## Target platforms